josephmoresena/Rxmxnx.JNetInterface/README.md

   the specified message.
 It will throw in the CLR if the boolean parameter specifies so.

 **Note:** The static methods `Throw` and `Throw<>` use the JNI `ThrowNew` call.

+### Java Invocation API

+The Invocation API allows loading a JVM instance within an application. `Rxmxnx.JNetInterface` provides access to this API through the `JVirtualMachineLibrary` class.

+To create an instance of this class, you can use the following static methods:

+- `LoadLibrary(String)`: Returns a `JVirtualMachineLibrary` instance by providing the path to the JVM library.
+- `Create(IntPtr)`: Returns a `JVirtualMachineLibrary` instance using the handle of the loaded library.

+These methods will return a null instance if the exported symbols of the Invocation API cannot be found:

+- `JNI_GetDefaultJavaVMInitArgs`: Returns a default configuration for the Java VM.
+- `JNI_CreateJavaVM`: Loads and initializes a Java VM.
+The current thread becomes the main thread.
+- `JNI_GetCreatedJavaVMs`: Returns all Java VMs that have been created.

+The `JVirtualMachineLibrary` class exposes the following API:

+- **Handle**: This property exposes the handle of the loaded library in the process.
+- **GetLatestSupportedVersion()**: Returns the latest JNI version supported by the loaded library.
+- **GetDefaultArgument(Int32)**: Returns the default initialization argument for the JVM based on the specified JNI version.
+- **CreateVirtualMachine(JVirtualMachineInitArg, out IEnvironment)**: Creates a JVM instance from `Rxmxnx.JNetInterface` and initializes the environment in the current thread.
+The instance returned by this method implements the `IInvokedVirtualMachine` interface, as it is created by the local process and can also be disposed of by it.
+- **GetCreatedVirtualMachines()**: Returns an array of all JVM instances loaded by the library.
+If any JVM instance is not yet initialized in `Rxmxnx.JNetInterface`, the initialization algorithm will be executed before returning the array.